MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 You have successfully configured a retention policy for Microsoft Teams, ensuring that channel messages and specific user chats are retained for three years.

-## Task 3 – Create Retention Policy via PowerShell
+## Task 3 – Create retention policy with PowerShell

 In this task, you'll create the same retention policies using PowerShell, demonstrating how to automate the policy setup process.